Here’s how to raise prices in your health, fitness or wellness business. Clue #1: don’t do THIS:

 Whatever you’re planning, tell your customers.
 Even if the details evolve as time passes, you’re reinforcing the notion that your business is committed to continually improving the customer experience.

 4. Offer the “sleeves out of your vest”.

 Pair a negative—the price increase—with a positive, something that your customer will value and that costs you little or nothing to offer.

 For example, if your health club is raising its monthly fees, give every member who comes in on the first day of the month for the rest of the year a free bottle of water.
 Or include a booklet of healthy living tips or inspirational customer success stories written by your staff.

-Another good option that can actually lead to additional revenues – a certificate for a complimentary health risk assessment.
+Another good option that can actually lead to additional revenues is a certificate for a complimentary health risk assessment or other free service.

 Sometimes, despite your best efforts, a certain cost skyrockets.
-The most obvious example for wellness businesses whose health coaches and other health and wellness professionals travel to client sites is the sharp increase during the last couple of years in the price of gasoline.
+The most obvious example for wellness businesses whose health coaches and other health and wellness professionals travel to client sites was a sharp increase some years back in the price of gasoline.
 Fuel cost increases were widely reported and most consumers were aware that it was an across-the-board issue for everyone.